zendframework/zend-http/doc/book/client/intro.md

 $response = $client->send();
 ```

-The exact path to use will vary depending on your Operating System.
-Without this you'll get the
+The exact path to use will vary depending on your operating system.
+Without this
-exception "Unable to enable crypto on TCP connection" when trying to connect.
+you'll get the exception "Unable to enable crypto on TCP connection" when trying
+to connect.

-Alternatively, you could switch to the curl adapter, which negotiates SSL connections more
+Alternatively, you could switch to the curl adapter, which negotiates SSL
-transparently:
+connections more transparently:

 ```php
 use Zend\Http\Client;